davidberiro/eigenlayer-contracts/docs/core/AllocationManager.md

   * An admin and/or appointee for the account can also call this function (see the [PermissionController](../permissions/PermissionController.md))
 * Each operator set ID MUST exist for the given AVS
 * Operator MUST NOT already be registered for any proposed operator sets
+* If operator has deregistered, operator MUST NOT be slashable anymore (i.e. the `DEALLOCATION_DELAY` must have passed)
 * The AVS's `AVSRegistrar` MUST NOT revert
 <!-- There is no explict check that the AVS exists -- presumably captured by checking that the opeartor set ID exists for the AVS? -->